 I am the Principal Investigator of the T-MARS mission.
 In this role, I am responsible for project management and supervision of research work focused on the use of geospatial and remotely sensed data.
 I am also responsible for disseminating the overall results of the project.

-Myriam will be a member of the field sampling team for the summer of 2021.
+Myriam is a member of the 2023 field sampling team.

 Marie-Claude Williamson, Ph.D.